aaronsalmon/votejeremygragert.com/getinvolved/index.md

 ### Volunteer

 This is an all-volunteer campaign!
-While Jeremy will be reaching as many voters as he can, he cannot do it alone.
-Have an idea for how you can help before April 6th? <a href="mailto:gragertforcitycouncil@gmail.com">Send me an email</a>.
+While I will be reaching as many voters as I can, I cannot do it alone – Please reach out if you'd like to join the campaign.<a href="mailto:gragertforcitycouncil@gmail.com">Send me an email</a>.

 ### Donate

-My campaign makes it easy to donate to support Jeremy Gragert for Eau Claire City Council!
+Thank you for your interest in supporting this campaign!
+Online donations will be available soon.
 You can mail donations to <b>Gragert for City Council, 1725 9th St, Eau Claire, WI 54703</b>.
 Please make checks payable to <i>"Gragert for City Council"</i>.

 <i>The maximum contribution from an individual, by law, is $500.
 For donations $100 or more, please provide your employer and occupation.</i>